PedroFnseca/game-machine/README.md

 # Jackpot Game in C with [Allegro](https://liballeg.org/a5docs/5.2.9/)
-> This is a simple game that I made in C using the Allegro library.
+### This is a simple game that I made in C using the Allegro library.
 The game is a slot machine game where you can bet money and try to win the jackpot.
 The game has a simple graphical interface and uses sound effects to make it more fun.

-## How to run
+## How to run 🚀
 This reposity contains a script that will compile the game and run it.
-To run the game, you need to have the Allegro library installed on your computer.
-You can install it by running the following command:
+Chose the appropriate section for your operating system.

 <details>
-  <summary>Linux</summary>
+  <summary><strong>Linux 🐧</strong></summary>

   1. Clone the repository
   ```bash